Mint is a Recruitment to Recruitment and Sales Recruitment company.

 Funnily enough, they then swapped countries, and decided to join forces well over a decade later, when Frank joined Mint as UK Director in 2011.

-Collectively, they possess almost thirty years recruitment experience, and have both enjoyed being at the top of their games in their respective fields of recruitment.
-They now use that experience to help good Recruiters get good recruitment jobs!
+Collectively, they possess almost forty years recruitment experience between them, and have both enjoyed being at the top of their games in their respective fields of recruitment.
+They now use that experience to help good Recruiters and Sales professionals get the best jobs available in the market!

-Between them, they know the UK and Australian recruitment markets back to front!
+Between them, they know the Australian, UK, New Zealand, Singapore, Dubai and Hong Kong recruitment and sales markets back to front!

 Our personal promise to you, is that we’re considerably better at